ed-freitas/ps-projects-audition/README.md

 # Pluralsight Project Audition
-Pluralsight Project Audition Sample for [Eduardo Freitas](https://edfreitas.me)
+Pluralsight Project Audition Sample for Ed Freitas

 ## Description of the project
 This project will provide you a step-by-step guide to create a Python script that is able to read fields from a PDF form document.